aro-network/aro-docs/docs/user-guides/run-node.md

 **ARO Client**

 - Install on your own device, flexible, cross-platform
-- Runs in Virtual Machines (some efforts to install and run)
+- Runs in Virtual Machines (takes some efforts to install and run)
 - Unlock higher rewards with > 100 Mbps upstream bandwidth

 **ARO Link (Coming Soon)**